Heidi Drygas, Commissioner

-Dallas Hargrave was named assistant commissioner of the Alaska Department of Labor and Workforce Development on May 15, 2014.
+Commissioner Heidi Drygas was appointed to lead the Alaska Department of Labor and Workforce Development by Governor Bill Walker on December 19, 2014.

 Prior to being named commissioner, Drygas spent nearly a decade as General Counsel to the Alaska District Council of Laborers.

 Drygas is a lifelong Alaskan, who was born and raised in Fairbanks.
 She earned a Bachelor’s degree in history from the University of Alaska Fairbanks, and a Juris Doctor from Willamette University in Salem, Oregon.

 Greg Cashen was appointed deputy commissioner on January 15, 2015.
 Cashen, a lifelong Alaskan, most recently served as administrative services director for the Alaska Gasline Development Corporation.

 Before joining AGDC, Cashen spent nearly eight years with the Alaska Department of Labor, including serving as assistant commissioner under the leadership of Commissioner Click Bishop.

 Cashen also served as executive director of the Alaska Workforce Investment Board, the 26-member board that provides policy oversight of state and federally funded job training and vocational education programs.